jfrNebus/Safe_box/readme_english.md

 <br>

 In a matrix keyboard, the connections of the buttons are made through columns and rows; each side of each button is connected to a column and a row.
-In the previous picture we have a matrix keyboard that i did to explain the main concept.
-The main point is to power one of the sides of the push buttons, and to read the voltage value on the other side.
+In the previous picture we have a matrix keyboard that I made to explain the main concept.
+The main point is to power one of the sides of the push buttons, and read the voltage value on the other side.
 We can power the columns, and then we could read the value on each row.

 Let's say that we pressed button 4.
 We start powering column number 1, so at this point columns 2 and 3 are powerless.
 Column 1, (columns 1), is connected with side 1 of button 1, with side 1 of button 2, and with side one of button 3 (SW1, SW2 y SW3).
-Therefore, these 3 buttons are set as powered on their side 1.
+Therefore, these 3 buttons are powered on their side 1.
 Then, the system starts reading the voltage value on each row.
 It starts by reading the value of row 1.
-In row 1 we have side 2 of button 1, which was not pressed, which means that the circuit is not closed and the voltage sent through column 1 doesn’t reach side 2 of the button.
+In row 1, we have side 2 of button 1, which was not pressed, meaning that the circuit is not closed and the voltage sent through column 1 doesn’t reach side 2 of the button.
 This means that the voltage read in row 1 is 0V.
-This is understood by the board like button 1 was not pressed.
+This is understood by the board as button 1 not being pressed.
 Then we keep checking the behaviour of the other buttons in row 1.
 We meet button 4, which was pressed.
 Side 1 of button 4 is connected to column 2.
-This column is off at this point of the analysis, therefor, even if button 4 is pressed in this exact moment, the voltage read in row 1 is still 0.
+This column is off at this point of the analysis, therefore, even if button 4 is pressed in this exact moment, the voltage read in row 1 is still 0.
 It happens the same with button 7.
 There is no voltage at all in row 1.
 It is guaranteed that button 1 was not pressed, because in order for it to be considered as pressed there must be a positive read in the row 1 while the column 1 is being powered.
 Once the main working principle of row 1 and its buttons is understood, we can easily go through rows 2 and 3.
 We keep reading the voltage value in row 2.
-The column we are working with right now is number 1, since button 2 was not pressed it is in the same situation than button 1, there is not a positive read in row 2 when column 1 is powered.
+The column we are working with right now is number 1, since button 2 was not pressed it is in the same situation than button 1, there is no positive read in row 2 when column 1 is powered.
 It is guaranteed that button 2 was not pressed.
 Finally, we read row 3.
-Since button 3 was not pressed, the connection between column 1 and row 3 is not closed, there's no positive read in row 3 when column 1 is powered, therefor, button 3 was not pressed.
+Since button 3 was not pressed, the connection between column 1 and row 3 is not closed, there's no positive read in row 3 when column 1 is powered, therefore, button 3 was not pressed.

-vas por aquí vas por aquí vas por aqui

 At this point, the readings in all the rows is 0, so the system understands that the pressed button is either in column 2 or column 3.
 The action performed for column 1 will be performed for column 2.
 Columns 1 and 3 are set in a power-off state, and column 2 is powered.
 The reading process starts again.
-We start by reading the first row when column 2 is powered, the result is a positive voltage read.
+We start by reading the first row when column 2 is powered, the result is a positive voltage reading.
 The result is positive because in this example, the button pressed was number 4, which is connected to row 1 on its pin 2, and to column 2 on its pin 1.
 When the button is pressed while the power in column 2 is on, the circuit closes through row 1, generating a positive read in row 1.
 This is understood by the system as "button pressed", in this case, the one associated to row 1 and column 2.
 Once there is a button pressed, the analysis process is stopped, and the code keeps running.

 It is really important to understand how a matrix keyboard works in order to optimize resources.
-A 9-button keyboard would, usually, require at least 9 microcontroller inputs, and all the associated wiring.
+A 9-button keyboard would usually require at least 9 microcontroller inputs, and all the associated wiring.
 As we saw in the previous example, for a 9-button matrix keyboard we used just 6 connections and much less wiring.
 Three of those connections are used as inputs to read the voltage values, and the other 3 connections are used as outputs to send the high level voltage on each column.

 <br>